Ganymede-Bio/website-docusaurus/docs/nodes/File/Image_Read_Multi.md

 displayed_sidebar: webUiSidebar
 ---

+## Node

 ### Node Description

-Ingests and processes an image file
+Ingests and processes multiple image files

 Takes multiple images as input, processes via user-defined function, and stores a dict of processed images to the storage bucket